Marketing ethics: Two types of marketing ethics

-Positive marketing ethics looks at the statement "what is" when it comes to examining marketing practices, an example would be to research fraudulent advertising and keep a record of the violations.
+Positive marketing ethics looks at the statement "what is" when it comes to examining marketing practices.
+An example would be to research fraudulent advertising and keep a record of the violations.

 Normative marketing ethics looks at theories that dictate how moral marketing should take place.
-The same theories and substructures used in business ethics to determine its level of morality are used to analyze whether moral marketing is taking place in normative marketing ethics.
+The theories and substructures used in business ethics to determine its level of morality are used to analyze whether moral marketing is taking place in normative marketing ethics.
 The three structures are known as duty-based theories, virtue ethics, and utilitarianism.